wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

     def RepeatReadBarrier(O, ...):
         if not O->h_possibly_outdated:       # fast-path
             return O
-        # LatestGlobalRevision(R) would either return R or abort
+        # LatestGlobalRevision(O) would either return O or abort
         # the whole transaction, so omitting it is not wrong
         if O in global_to_local:
             L = ReadGlobalToLocal(O, ...)    # see below